yggdrasil-network/yggdrasil-network.github.io/installation-linux-rpm.md

 sitemap: true
 ---

-# Installing on Red Hat Enterprise Linux, Fedora, CentOS
+# Installing on Red Hat Enterprise Linux, Fedora, CentOS and similar

+**These instructions apply to any RPM-based distribution with `systemd`.**

 RPM binary packages exist to simplify the installation of Yggdrasil.
 These will also work on any other RPM-based distribution.

-## Package install from an RPM repository
+## Package install from the S3 repository

 To start with, import the repository key to your `gpg` keyring and export it to your `rpm` keyring: